sven2101/I3D-Action-Recognition-Pipeline-with-FlowNet2/README.md

 See start_live_inference.sh as example.

+You can quit the live stream and stop the script by pressing the key 'q' in the live-preview window.

 **Note: Global Variable _GPU_FRACTION in `live_inference.py`: amount of GPU fraction (Don't use 1 because FlowNet2 and I3D run in parallel)**

 **Note: Make sure it's using GPU and not CPU.
 If it's very slow it's probably on CPU and you should fix your cuda environment.
 Look at Section 6.**

+## 5.1 Videofile Inference instead of live stream
+`videofile_inference.py` contains an example for processing a videofile (.avi, .mp4, ...) instead of a live stream.
+It's similar to `live_inference.py`.

+> $ sh start_videofile_inference.sh

+It uses the example videofile /data/example/_ApplyEyeMakeup_g01_c01.avi.

 ## 6. Troubleshooting